Keeping an Eye on Your Credit Is Easier than Ever

 Some online services provide you with free credit scores in exchange for being able to show you offers from lenders and other retailers.
 If you apply for credit or purchase something through an ad on their site, they get paid by the advertiser.
 This gives them the ability to earn money without charging you to see your score.

 Some of these companies will provide you with copies of both your credit report and your credit score and will even help you file a dispute if you find a problem.
 When using these sites, you’ll get the information you need without spending money, and it’s possible that you can find a great deal that’s been tailored to meet your specific needs.
 For many people, this is a win-win.
-Below are links to some convenient choices:
+Below are links to two services with proven reputations.

 Thanks to the FICO® Score Open Access Program, more than 170 financial institutions now have the ability to provide their customers with free access to their FICO score.
 This means that many major credit card companies, banks, and other financial websites will provide you with ongoing access to your score as long as you maintain an active account with them.
 If one of the above services isn’t convenient then you could try logging into your lender’s website and search to see if you can find access, or you could check your monthly statement to see if they explain where they provide credit score access.
 Not all lenders provide this service, but it’s worth researching in case your lender does.